LucasLarson/dotfiles/CodeSnippets.md

 ## Gatekeeper

-do not disable it, because that would allow you to install any software, even if unsigned, even if malicious:<br/>
+do not disable it, because that would allow you to install any software, even if unsigned, even if malicious:<br>
 `sudo spctl --master-disable #` [via](https://github.com/herrbischoff/awesome-macos-command-line/blob/bd25a136655e63fcb7f3462a8dc7105f30093e54/README.md#manage-gatekeeper)

 ## Git